MicrosoftDocs/azure-reference-other/studio-module-reference/r-language-modules.md

 ## List of packages per version

-For a list of the packages that are currently supported in Machine Learning, see [R Packages Supported by Azure Machine Learning](r-packages-supported-by-azure-machine-learning.md).
+For a list of the packages that are currently supported in Machine Learning, see [R Packages Supported by Machine Learning](r-packages-supported-by-azure-machine-learning.md).

 You can also add the following code to an [Execute R Script](execute-r-script.md) module in your experiment, and run it to get a dataset containing package names and versions.
 Be sure to set the R version in the module properties to generate the correct list for your intended environment.